aboutcode-org/tracecode-toolkit/README.rst

-TraceCode is a simple command line utility to trace software components, packages and files between Development/Source and Deployment/Distribution/Binaries codebases as they are bult, compiled and transformed.
+TraceCode is a simple command line utility to trace software components, packages and files between Development/Source and Deployment/Distribution/Binaries codebases as they are built, compiled and transformed.

 Support
 =======